Tech-at-DU/React-Redux-Timers-Tutorial/P05-Create-New-Timers/readme.md

 containers/components that display state from the store and send actions to update the store.
 Let's get those working!

-## Technical Planning

-1. ~~Build a Timer object~~
-1. ~~Define the Actions of a Timer~~
-1. ~~Define the Reducers of a Timer~~
-1. **Allow users to create a Timer**
-    1. Create a `new-timer` component
-    1. Allow that component to use the addTimer action
-    1. Allow for input of a name for the timer
-    1. Save the name of the timer
-    1. Build a button to allow the user to add a timer
-1. Allow users to see a list of Timers
-1. Users should be able to start/stop the clock on their Timers
-1. Style the app
-1. Allow Timers to persist

 # New Timer Component

 The first component we'll build is for creating new timers.
 The new timer component should have the following: